Skip to content

 Hi, My name is Bill Reel

-I was a mormon.
 I love to read books, listen to podcasts, and learn new things.
 I love Faith Development, Mormon History, My family, and being with the most awesome friends on the planet.
+I was a Mormon.

 After living in Sandusky, Ohio for the first 36 years of my life I have lived in Washington, Utah for the last 4 years.